Skip to content

 Fifth technique

-The wrist is grabbed and then rotated to apply downward pressure to the elbow
+The wrist is grabbed and then twisted to apply downward pressure on the elbow

-The hand is pressed behind the shoulder so that the shoulder joint is fixed
+The hand is pressed behind the shoulder to lock the shoulder joint

 Breath throw

-A commonly used term for techniques that do not use a clamp
+A commonly used term for techniques without a lock

 Incoming throw

-Nage takes one hand low and the other hand high, thus unbalancing uke
+Nage grabs one hand low and the other hand high, unbalancing uke

 Hip throw

-Nage lowers his hip below uke's so he can be thrown over the hip
+Nage lowers his hip below uke’s so that uke can be thrown over the hip

-A throw where the arms are held together
+A throw where the arms are held against each other

-Nage grabs the arms and brings them behind the shoulder and then pushes forward to throw
+Nage grabs the arms, brings them behind the shoulder, and then pushes forward to throw

 Weapons

-In Aikido, training with weapons is also done.
-For example, training with the short stick, wooden sword and knife is done.
-Nowadays, some schools also teach how to deal with a situation in which a firearm is drawn.
-There are also schools that do not train with weapons at all because they are completely against it.
-The opposite of this style is the Iwama style, in which a lot of time and attention is given to the wooden sword and the short stick.
+Aikido training also involves weapons.
+Practice includes the short staff, wooden sword, and knife.
+Nowadays, some schools also teach how to handle situations where a firearm is drawn.
+There are also schools that do not train with weapons at all because they are strongly opposed to it.
+The opposite style is the Iwama style, which dedicates a lot of time and attention to the wooden sword and short staff.

 Multiple attackers

-Within Aikido, one also trains to defend oneself against multiple attackers, the so-called taninzudori or taninzugake.
-Sparring with multiple attackers is an important part of many exams and is a mandatory part if one wants to achieve a higher degree.
-It is about the person being able to intuitively execute movements in an unstable environment.
-Strategic choice of techniques is an important part of the training.
-For example, a ura technique can be used to neutralize the current attacker, but one can still stand with one's back to the next attacker so that he can continue his attack unhindered.
+In Aikido, training also includes defending against multiple attackers, known as taninzudori or taninzugake.
+Sparring with multiple attackers is an important part of many exams and is a mandatory component to achieve a higher rank.
+The goal is for the person to intuitively perform movements in an unstable environment.
+Strategic choice of techniques is a key part of the training.
+For example, a ura technique can be used to neutralize the current attacker, but this may leave the back exposed to the next attacker, allowing them to continue their attack unhindered.

 Mental training

-Aikido training is both mental and physical with emphasis on relaxing the body and mind, even when in a dangerous situation.
-This is necessary to enable the practitioner to react confidently in a fight.
-Morihei Ueshiba once said that “one must be prepared to take 99% of the attack and look death in the eye” in order to perform the technique without hesitation.
+Aikido training is both mental and physical, focusing on relaxing the body and mind, even when in a dangerous situation.
+This is necessary to enable the practitioner to respond confidently in a fight.
+Morihei Ueshiba once said that “one must be prepared to take 99% of the attack and look death in the eye” to execute the technique without hesitation.